French action for LGBT+ rights

 International initiatives

-• Continue to systematically make representations to countries which undermine LGBT+ rights
+• Continue to systematically make representations to countries which undermine the rights of LGBT+ people

 • Launch a campaign at the United Nations for the universal decriminalization of homosexuality